amberscript/api-docs/source/index.html.md

 _If you need support for a different file format, please get in touch with us: info (at) amberscript (dot) com_

-## Requesting for translated subtitles
+## Request for translated subtitles for an existing manual captions job

 ```java
 HttpResponse<String> response = Unirest.post("https://api.amberscript.com/api/jobs/translatedSubtitles?sourceJobId=SOURCE_JOB_ID&targetLanguage=nl&apiKey=YOUR_API_KEY")